tencentyun/intlcloud-documents/doc_new/400_SSL证书_SSL/intl_en/C4142_域名验证指引_intl_en.md

 1. Log in to the server.
 2. Create the specified file in the root directory of the website, including the file directory, name, and content.
- >?The website root directory refers to the folder where you store the website programs on the server.
+ >The website root directory refers to the folder where you store the website programs on the server.
 Its name may be wwwroot, htdocs, public_html, or webroot.
- >

 For example, create a file as shown in the table below:
 <table>
 <tr><th>File Directory</th><th>Filename</th><th>File Content</th></tr>